Key takeaways

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.

-All 56 counties in Montana have Medicare Advantage plans available, with plan availability ranging from just two plan options in some counties, to 19 plans in Yellowstone County (Billings) in 2023 (in many counties in Missouri, there are fewer Advantage plans available in 2023 than there were in 2022).
+All 56 counties in Montana have Medicare Advantage plans available, with plan availability ranging from just two plan options in some counties, to 17 plans in Yellowstone County (Billings) in 2023.3

-Eighteen percent of beneficiaries enrolled in Medicare in Montana had Medicare Advantage plans as of 2018, versus about 34% nationwide.
-Nationwide, Medicare Advantage enrollment has been steadily increasing since the early 2000s.
-But it’s still much less popular in Montana than it is in many other states.
-As of March 2023, there were 69,772 beneficiaries of Medicare in Montana who had private Medicare coverage enrollment (not counting private supplemental coverage like Part D and Medigap), which is less than 28% of the state’s total Medicare population.
+More than 18% of beneficiaries enrolled in Medicare in Montana had Medicare Advantage plans as of 2018,9 versus more than 35% nationwide.10 Nationwide, Medicare Advantage enrollment has been steadily increasing since the early 2000s.11 But it’s still much less popular in Montana than it is in many other states.11 As of May 2023, there were 70,170 beneficiaries of Medicare in Montana who had Medicare Advantage coverage enrollment (not counting private supplemental coverage like Medicare Part D and Medigap), which is about 28% of the state’s total Medicare population.2

-So nearly three-quarters of the state’s Medicare beneficiaries have coverage under Original Medicare.
-Nationwide, about 48% of Medicare beneficiaries were enrolled in private Medicare plans at that point, with 52% enrolled in Original Medicare.
+Nearly three-quarters of the state’s Medicare beneficiaries have coverage under Original Medicare.2 Nationwide, more than 48% of Medicare beneficiaries were enrolled in private Medicare plans at that point, with less than 52% enrolled in Original Medicare.8

-Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
-And people who are already enrolled in Medicare Advantage plans also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+Medicare’s Annual Election Period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription drug plan).
+And people who are already enrolled in Medicare Advantage plans also have the option to switch to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
-Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own (ie, the deductibles and coinsurance).
+Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.12 But for those who don’t, Medigap policies (also known as Medicare Supplement insurance plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own (i.e., the deductibles and coinsurance).

-According to an AHIP analysis, there were 94,890 Montana Medicare beneficiaries with Medigap coverage as of 2021 (up from 71,716 in 2016).
-That’s more than half of the people with Original Medicare in Montana (Medigap coverage cannot be used with Medicare Advantage plans).
+According to America’s Health Insurance Plans (AHIP) analysis, there were 94,890 Montana Medicare beneficiaries with Medigap coverage as of 2021.5 That’s more than 50% of the people with Original Medicare in Montana as of June 2021 (Medigap coverage cannot be used with Medicare Advantage plans).13

 Medigap insurers in Montana can choose to use attained-age rating (rates increase as an enrollee gets older), issue-age rating (rates are based on the age the person was when they enrolled), or community rating (rates do not vary based on age).
-Of the 28 insurers that submitted information to the Montana Insurance Commissioner for publication in the state’s 2022-23 Medigap rate guide, only one — UnitedHealthcare — uses community rating, and the rest use attained age rating (nationwide, attained-age rating is the most common approach).
+Of the 26 insurers that submitted information to the Montana Insurance Commissioner for publication in the state’s 2022-23 Medigap rate guide, only one uses community rating, and the rest use attained age rating (nationwide, attained-age rating is the most common approach).14

 Medigap plans are sold by private insurers, but they’re standardized under federal rules and regulated by state laws and insurance commissioners.
 In Montana, several parts of state insurance law apply to Medigap plans.